 If you know a hearing impared child or one who is learning sign language, this is the best gift you can give.
 Amin & Yasmin Ltd are two siblings who have started this series.
 These books and videos are to help spread the awareness about the deaf and Autism friendly islamic resources.
 It features two main characters Amin & Yasmin, sharing their journey of learning BSL in a fun, engaging manner, whilst celebrating the diversity of Muslims cultures from around the world.
 They are a new start up and have just launched their first book series ‘A-Z of Islamic Signs’ which is an easy to follow illustrative guide for all.
 You can learn more about their company and support them through on their instagram page @AminYasminLtd

-These are my favourite islamic toys and books for kids.
+These are my favorite islamic toys and books for kids.
 I am sure there are more brands that I haven’t discovered yet.
 I’ll be looking to find and add more fun muslim products to this list.
-In the mean time, I hope you will leave a comment if you know any more.
-Do tell me what is your favourite among these.
+In the mean time, I hope you will leave a comment with your recommendations.
+Do tell me what is your favorite among these.
 And… if you like this post, subscribe to my newsletter to stay connected! <3